lns/memoire/docs/API.md

   def get_batch(self, batch_size):
     """ Get a batch from the distributed replay memory

     This call can be used to prepare a batch of samples for the neural network learner.
+The samples are sampled without replacement (if `reuse_cache` is set to False) from caches stored in server's cache queue.
-    We define a transition as the pair of a previous states (s,a,r,p,v,q,i) and the next state (s,a,r,p,v,q,i).
+    We define a transition as the pair of previous stacked states {(s,a,r,p,v,q,i)} and the next state (s,a,r,p,v,q,i).
+    The length of stacked states is configurable with `frame_stack`, while the number of steps between the latest state in previous stacked states and the next state is configured by `multi_step`.
     The `get_batch()` call will return a batch of transitions, as well as their prioritized weight of sampling.
     Please see our vignette for the details of prioritized sampling.